nicklemmon/recipes/_recipes/slow-cooker-cashew-chicken.md

 review: 4

 #=== Stuff for the Sidebar ===#
-cooktime:		3 - 4 hours
+cookTime:		3 - 4 hours
-numserved:		6
+numServed:		6
 source:			http://therecipecritic.com

 #=== Stuff for the ingredients list ===#